 </div>

-This example demonstratesarchiveListWithcategoryListnested usage of tags, combined withifcondition judgment to handle the different display logic for whether there are child categories, greatly enhancing the dynamicity and flexibility of the template.
+This example shows.archiveListwithcategoryListNested tags are used and combined withifConditional judgment is used to handle different display logic for subcategories, greatly enhancing the dynamism and flexibility of the template.

 Summary

-archiveListLabels are a powerful foundation of AnQi CMS content operation.
-By mastering its various parameters, and combining with other auxiliary labels (such ascategoryDetail/paginationYou can easily build clear, powerful, and diverse content-rich web page structures.Flexibly using these tags will help enhance the content organization capability and user browsing experience of your website.
+archiveListTags are a powerful foundation for Anqi CMS content operation.
+By mastering its various parameters, and combining with other auxiliary tags such ascategoryDetail/paginationYou can easily build clear, powerful, and diverse web page structures.Apply these tags flexibly to help enhance the content organization and user browsing experience of your website.

 Q1: How do I know the ID or content model ID of a category?

-ForCategory IDEnter 'Content Management' -> 'Document Categories', and you will usually see the ID next to each category name in the category list.
-Or you can click 'Edit' to enter the detail page.Content Model IDEnter "Content Management" -> "Content Model", and the ID of each model will also be displayed next to its name in the model list.
-These IDs are what you use in the template.moduleIdandcategoryIdThe basis when parameterizing.
+ForContent model IDEnter "Content Management" -> "Content Model", the ID of each model will also be displayed next to its name in the model list.
+These IDs are used in the template.moduleIdandcategoryIdThe basis when parameterizing.